UNStats/covid-19-response/content/work-arrangements/cloud-computing-for-operational-continuity.md

-Cloud computing has become increasingly common among statistical organizations that do not have the hardware or personnel necessary to fully deploy software applications onsite, or that need to test new software tools in the context of pilot data-innovation projects.
+Cloud computing has become increasingly common among statistical organizations that do not have the hardware or personnel necessary to fully deploy software applications onsite, or that need to test new software tools in the context of pilot data-solutions projects.
 It is an approach focused on the delivery, over the internet, of software, infrastructure and platform services hosted by a third party.